 There are, of course, many possible implementations of omnichannel strategies.
 Some attempt to entice customers into shopping by showing them targeted advertisements that relate to their niche interests.
 Others try to rearrange retail space to make the environment more conducive to purchasing, a field of practice known as visual merchandising.

 Throughout this post, we'll use a simple, common strategy as our example: sending customers targeted coupons online to get them into brick-and-mortar stores.
 Imagine a wireless retailer wishes to increase foot traffic and is emailing out in-store discounts to do so.
 The company might want to know how effective this procedure actually is, and access whether it is driving conversions.

 There are two types of data in question, quantitative and qualitative.
 Quantitative simply means numerical.
-Because numbers are so finite, quantitative data is often easier to process, especially with the help of a retail management system.
+Because numbers are so finite, quantitative data is often easier to process, especially with the help of a cell phone store POS and retail management system.
 Examples of quantitative data include how many in-store transactions have occurred on a given day and how many visits a webpage has scored.
 An advantage of quantitative data is that it is easy to process, especially with advances on the horizon such as machine learning.

 Qualitative data, by contrast, is about experiences.
 Examples include customer feedback surveys, where customers share what they think about their consumer journeys.
 This form of feedback might reveal more insights, because patrons may express something that isn't easily captured in numerical format.
 That being said, this type of data may take longer to process.